pepkit/example-pephub-cli/README.md

 # example-pephub-cli
 An example command-line interface that takes advantage of the authorization flow from PEPhub.
+For more information, see the [PEPhub documentation](https://github.com/pepkit/pephub/tree/master/docs).